Tesla Model S range, battery & charging

-Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in Long Range and Performance forms.
+Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in Long Range and Plaid forms.
 For comparison, the Jaguar I-Pace boasts a 90kWh battery, while the Audi e-tron also features a 95kWh unit.

 Tesla Model S range